LifeTimeScriptKiddie/RAGoLLAMA/test5_turborag_CAG/README.md

 - **Ollama API**: http://localhost:11434

 ### Adding Documents
-Place PDF files in the `./docs/` folder.
+Place documents in organized folders within `./docs/`.
 They will be automatically processed:
-- **At startup**: All existing documents
+- **At startup**: All existing documents from all folders
-- **Daily at 2AM**: New documents added to the folder
+- **Daily at 2AM**: New documents added to any folder
 - **Manual scan**: Use the "Document Manager" tab

+**Organized Document Structure:**
+- `./docs/cyber/` - Cybersecurity, malware analysis, penetration testing materials
+- `./docs/financial/` - Financial statements, tax documents, investment guides
+- `./docs/` (root) - General purpose documents and reference materials

 ## 🧠 Core Intelligence Components